 (originally aired October 7, 1993)

-This is the final episode of the fourth production season, and as I mentioned in “Marge in Chains,” final creative efforts usually lead to some silly stuff.
+This is the final episode of the fourth production season, and as I mentioned in “Marge in Chains,” a drained writing staff itching to get out the door can usually lead to some pretty wild stuff.
 Look no further than “Cape Feare,” one of the most ridiculous and crazy episodes to date.
-The show is so great that it can juggle many different tones, sometimes within the same episode.
-There’s no better example than “Feare;” it captures the grim, suspenseful nature of its parody source material and plot line, and balances it with some really wacky slapstick humor straight out of a Looney Tunes short.
+This series is so great that it can juggle many different tones, sometimes within the same episode.
+There’s no better example than “Feare;” it captures the grim, suspenseful nature of its source material, while balancing it with some really wacky slapstick humor straight out of a Looney Tunes short.
 The tension doesn’t yield to the comic elements, or vice versa, and the story doesn’t miss a beat in carrying us along to our conclusion.
 It’s not rich in satire, or emotionally driven; it’s an episode that runs on craziness, and it’s among the best of that variety.

 Tidbits and Quotes

-– The opener “Up Late with McBain” is a great TV bit, from the opening announcer (complete with visible Nazi armband) to Rainier Wolfcastle’s complete inability to deliver jokes or respond to a crowd (“Maybe you are all homosexuals too!”)
+– The “Up Late with McBain” opening is a great TV bit, from the opening announcer (wearing a clearly visible Nazi armband) to Rainier Wolfcastle’s complete inability to deliver jokes or respond to a crowd without resorting to homophobia (“Maybe you are all homosexuals too!”)

-– Love Bob’s overuse of writing in blood: he uses it for his grocery list, and later for his further letters, at least until he passes out (Snake comments, “Use a pen, Sideshow Bob!”)
+– I love Bob’s overuse of writing in blood: he uses it for his grocery list, and later for his further letters, at least until he passes out (his cellmate Snake comments, “Use a pen, Sideshow Bob!”)

 – Moe’s backdoor shenanigans is another joke with seedy implications.
-Was he trying to sell this pandas on the black market?
+Was he trying to sell these pandas on the black market?
 What industry does this service?

 – Bob in the ice cream truck is absolutely ridiculous, but I absolutely love it.
 The pause right after the four Simpsons were announced, then the “That is all” kills me.

 – The “Hello, Mr. Thompson” sequence is amazing.
-I love how exhausted and fed up the two agents look after the time lapse, and how they’ve simplified the response to a smile and nod after stepping on Homer’s foot, like they’ve slowly but surely reformatted the simple input-response, desperate to get it through Homer’s thick skull.
-Homer’s loud whisper, “I think he’s talking to you,” is the perfect end.
+I love how exhausted and fed up the two agents look after the time lapse, and how they’ve simplified the response to a smile and nod after stepping on Homer’s foot, like they’ve slowly been reformatted the simple input-response, desperate to get it through Homer’s thick skull.
+Homer’s loud whisper, “I think he’s talking to you,” is the perfect ending.

-– As random as the ending is, it’s sort of referenced early on with the Simpsons listening to Gilbert & Sullivan on the way to Terror Lake.
+– As random as the finale to this show is, it’s sort of referenced early on with the Simpsons listening to Gilbert & Sullivan on the way to Terror Lake.

-– Great change of the intro with “The Thompsons,” with a nice couch gag.
+– Great reimagined intro with “The Thompsons,” with a nice couch gag.

 – The rake scene… I do think it goes on a bit too long, though I know it was only extended to get the show to air time.
-I like it though; the overarching theme of the show, and a lot of Bob episodes, is that Bob may be a fanciful cultured genius, he is stuck in a world where fate treats him like the kicked-about sidekick from the job he loathed so much.
-So getting trampled by elephants and stepping on rakes is like life’s ongoing cruel joke to him.
+I like it though; the overarching theme of the show, and a lot of Bob episodes, is that Bob may be a culturally refined genius, but he is stuck in a world where fate treats him like the kicked-about sidekick from the job he loathed so much, so getting trampled by elephants and stepping on rakes is like life’s ongoing cruel joke to him.

 – Bart kind of got away by pure luck: he bought enough time to run ashore in Springfield, but as Chief Wiggum said, “It’s a good thing you drifted by this brothel!”
 But with Wiggum and the other cops in bathrobes, I wonder what the boys in blue were up to… We also get the great line, “Bake ’em away, toys!”